Self-publishing fiction or nonfiction is as easy as having a Word document and then uploading.

 This is where you can edit your table of contents.

 Once you have made any edits, your ebook is now ready in .epub format.

 You will find your .epub ebook file in your Calibre library ready to upload to Draft2Digital, and all your poetry formatting will be absolutely perfect.

-Even if you are not publishing poetry, you can use these two tools to give any of your ebooks a touch of class.
-Even for your free ebooks.
+If you are not publishing poetry, you can still use these two tools to give any of your ebooks a touch of class, even for your free ebooks.

 Kindle Create is very easy to use.
-Calibre can take a little while to learn, but your time will be well invested.
+Calibre can take a little while to learn, but you will invest your time wisely.

 The most important use of these tools is to give your reader the best possible reading experience.